popomaticbubble/Zilch-Game/README.md

-This is a zilch game for my brother
+This is a zilch game for my brother.
+It is my first project using Python.
+I'm currently working on a version using a GUI.
+At the point of making this, I knew little about design patterns.
+I'm sure I'll cringe if I look at it now.